aclark4life/setup-macos/README.rst

 Oh My Zsh
 ---------

-Second, install Oh My Zsh.
 "Oh My Zsh is a delightful, open source, community-driven framework for managing your Zsh configuration."

 ::